GillHapp/frist-cross-chain/README.md

-Liquidity providers can define the initial ratio of the swap if there is no liquidity, and receive an ERC-20 Liquidity Pool token ([view on Etherscan](https://rinkeby.etherscan.io/token/0x5a662f00D7A1A102F45304592bBcFA8bec2d28f1)) which can used at any point in the future to withdraw their tokens & ETH from the exchange.
+Liquidity providers can define the initial ratio of the swap if there is no liquidity, and receive an ERC-20 Liquidity Pool token ([view on Etherscan](https://rinkeby.etherscan.io/token/0x5a662f00D7A1A102F45304592bBcFA8bec2d28f1)) which can be used at any point in the future to withdraw their tokens & ETH from the exchange.

 This project was built using hardhat and next.js - see both README files in the relevant subdirectories ([hardhat](./hardhat/README.md) / [next.js](./my-app/README.md))